European Champions Yakovlev and Virginia Berasategui Win in Gernika

 Russian Yakovlev was the first to clear the 5,2 km. with a time of 15:37, six seconds more than the record set by Portuguese Jorge Silva in 2010 in the two laps through the center of Gernika.

 The participants made with lateral wind and in front of the cyclist route towards the beach of Laida, where they made the turn to, with wind blow in favor, return to Gernika totaling 26 kms.

 The Asturian Emilio Suárez used himself thoroughly in a technical circuit and speed bumps.
 He was the fastest at 39:21.
 Yakovlev did 40:17.

 The Catalan Del Corral was the first to make the transition from bicycle to footwear in the pits to run the last 2.500 meters in the crowded streets of Gernika.

-The reigning European champion in long distance comfortably resolved the challenge of overcoming the also Biscayan, but settled in Cantabria, Inma Pereiro, Spanish runner-up in short distance.
+The reigning European long distance champion easily resolved the challenge of surpassing the Biscayan, also living in Cantabria, Inma Pereiro, Spanish short distance runner-up.

 The key was in the strong rhythm of Berasategi in the first section on foot, in which she beat another woman with great distance for 15 seconds, the athlete Tamara Sanfabio, current champion of Spain in the marathon.
 Inmaculada Pereiro served 3:21 at the end of the cycling stage on the right bank of the Urdaibai estuary.